Brazil says exports safe despite rotten meat scandal

 General view of Brazilian food company BRF's plant, under investigations for meat adulteration in Chapeco, Santa Catarina state, Brazil.
 (NELSON ALMEIDA/AFP)

-There have been no reports of people made sick as a result of the alleged practices.
+Calling Brazil's inspection system "one of the most respected" in the world, Temer said: "I want to reiterate our confidence in the quality of our products."

+In 2016, 853,000 consignments of animal products were exported, Temer said, yet "just 184 of them were deemed by importers to be in violation".

-Luis Eduardo Pacifici Rangel, secretary of agricultural protection, told reporters that the quality of Brazilian meat overall was not in doubt.
+Earlier, Luis Eduardo Pacifici Rangel, secretary of agricultural protection, told reporters that there was "no risk for population, neither for exports."

-"The information ... is really worrying regarding corruption and the criminal organisation that was dismantled by police.
-But from the sanitary point of view, we are completely confident that the problems mentioned there bring no risk for population, neither for exports," he told reporters before meeting with Temer.

-Meat processors BRF went on the counter-offensive, taking aim at allegations that cardboard was mixed into chicken products.
+Meat processor BRF also went on the counter-offensive, taking aim at allegations that cardboard was mixed into chicken products.

 "There is no cardboard of any kind in BRF products.
 There's been a big misunderstanding in the (audio) recordings of the police," the company said in a statement.

-For Brazil, the worry is that the scandal will ruin global appetites for its food.
-Principal markets are located as far apart as Saudi Arabia, China, Singapore, Japan, Russia, the Netherlands and Italy.

-Brazil exported about US$5.9 billion in poultry and US$4.3 billion in beef in 2016, according to Brazilian government data.

-Temer - whose government is already battered by a huge embezzlement scandal and Brazil's deepest recession in history - is also worried that the row will impact on attempts to negotiate a trade deal between South America's Mercosur group with the European Union.
+There have been no reports of people made sick as a result of the alleged practices.
+However, Brazil is worried the scandal will hurt attempts to negotiate a trade deal between South America's Mercosur group with the European Union.

 The authorities have not yet detailed where tainted products were found, but say that in some cases carcinogenic substances were used to mask the smell of bad meat.